Gorky1985/grid-based-website-ver2/README.md

 ## Project Overview 🎉

-A simple page made with HTML, CSS and Javascript.
+A simple page made with HTML, CSS and JavaScript.
-Javascript powered shift-in off-canvas navigation.
+JavaScript powered shift-in off-canvas navigation.
 Card design in the main area.
 Focused on implementation of CSS Grid.
 Design ideas from Video Course made by Morten Rand-Hendriksen.